msyamkumar/cs220-s22-projects/lab-p1/README.md

 ## Segment 5: Reading Code

+Close EVERYTHING related to the previous segment.
+The browser, the terminal, everything.

+Then open a new terminal and cd to the `lab1` direcory.

 Before we move onto the next program, let's have a look at hello.py again.

 ### Task 5.1: Use `cat` to see the contents of hello.py.